gitpod-io/template-python-flask-tabnine/README.md

-# A Python Flask template on Gitpod
+# A Python Flask template on Gitpod, with Tabnine enabled

 This is a [Python Flask](https://flask.palletsprojects.com/en/2.0.x) template configured for ephemeral development environments on [Gitpod](https://www.gitpod.io/).

+Please note, this project has [Tabnine](https://www.tabnine.com/)'s AI-assisted code completion configured.

 ## Next Steps